• Skip to primary navigation

 • 2 cups packed fresh basil leaves* (without the stalks)

-• 3 cloves garlic , minced
+• 3 cloves garlic, minced

-• ¼ cup pine nuts , preferably toasted**
+• ยผ cup pine nuts, preferably toasted**

-• ½ cup olive oil
+• ยฝ cup extra virgin olive oil

-• Salt and freshly ground pepper , to taste
+• Salt and freshly ground pepper, to taste

 Instructions

 1. Place basil leaves, garlic, and nuts into the bowl of a food processor and pulse until roughly chopped.
 Scrape down the sides with a rubber spatula as needed.
-Add olive oil slowly in a steady stream while food processor is running (to help prevent separation) until you get a smooth paste.
-Add the cheese and pulse several time more.
-Don’t over process.
-You want each of the ingredients to retain their texture.
-Season with salt and pepper.

-2. Place pesto in a jar and cover with lid.
+Place pesto in a jar and cover with lid.
+Pesto will keep for a week in the refrigerator when using an airtight container.

 More Savory